Why Most New Year’s Resolutions Fail—But Yours Won’t

 Being able to measure a goal is great, but it’s even more important that your goal is realistic.

-If your goal is too lofty—say, to lose 100 pounds or to run a marathon if you’ve never even run a 5K—you might get discouraged by how far away success is.
+If your goal is too lofty— run a marathon if you’ve never even run a 5K—you might get discouraged by how far away success is.

 Instead of shooting for the impossible and hoping it will motivate you, set a goal that is challenging yet achievable.